slint-ui/slint/docs/langref/src/brushes_methods.md

 ### Methods

-All colors and brushes have the following methods defined:
+All colors and brushes define the following methods:

 -   **`brighter(factor: float) -> Brush`**